ea/lytro_unlock/README.md

 Newer firmware versions support WiFi access point mode, but the official software doesn’t make much use of it.
 Maybe the app did once, but it doesn’t matter.
 No official API or documentation was ever provided.

 There were a couple of community and 3rd party projects that aimed to replicate the official software and did a very good job on documenting how things work.
 Highlights of those are :
-- lytro meldown (insert web page) by <INSERT NAME> which was of immense help as it documents publicly known parts of the communication protocol, has an archive of previous firmware versions and still runs a firmware update service.
+- [lytro meldown](http://optics.miloush.net/lytro/TheCamera.aspx) by Jan Kučera which was of immense help as it documents publicly known parts of the communication protocol, has an archive of previous firmware versions and still runs a firmware update service.
-- Lyli (inser webpage) - linux based implementation of USB communication protocol
+- [Lyli](https://github.com/martin-pr/lyli/) - linux based implementation of USB communication protocol

 While both of these provide good starting points, they don’t offer much benefit over the official software, only a few extra features.

-Just looking at a product , without considering existing software, I thought it would be a lot more useful if it had features that a normal webcam would have.
+Just looking at a product, without considering existing software, I thought it would be a lot more useful if it had features that a normal webcam would have.
 With that in mind, I set out to see if implementing the following was possible:
 - control zoom level through software
 - Control focus point through software
 - Take a picture on demand